Southern corn leaf blight: Importance

 Farming practices and optimal environmental conditions for the propagation of B. maydis in the United States led to an epidemic in 1970.
 In the early 1960s, seed corn companies began to use male sterile cytoplasm so that they could eliminate the previous need for hand detasseling to save both money and time.
 This seed was eventually bred into hybrid crops until there was an estimated 90% prevalence of Texas male sterile cytoplasm (Tcms) maize, vulnerable to the newly generated Race T. The disease, which first appeared in the United States in 1968, reached epidemic status in 1970 and destroyed about 15% of the corn belt's crop production that year.
 In 1970 the disease began in the southern United States and by mid-August had spread north to Minnesota and Maine.
 It is estimated that Illinois alone suffered a loss of 250 million bushels of corn to SCLB.
-The monetary value of the lost corn crop is estimated at one billion US dollars.
+The monetary value of the lost corn crop was estimated at one billion US dollars at the time.
+This would be more than six billion US dollars by 2015 standards.
 In 1971 SCLB losses had basically disappeared.
 This was due to the return usage of normal cytoplasm corn, not as conducive weather, residues being buried, and planting early.
 The SCLB epidemic highlighted the issue of genetic uniformity in monoculture crops, which allows for a greater likelihood of new pathogen races and host vulnerability.

 In the present day, there are many management methods and better education practices but the disease can still be an issue in tropical climates, causing devastating yield losses up to 70%.